 Wildlife Trips in Scotland

-The Fort William area in the West Highlands of Scotland, with the towering mountains of Ben Nevis and Glencoe close by and the deeply indented coastline formed by glaciers, is a paradise for the avid wildlife watcher.
+Wildlife Trips in Scotland is offered by Wild West, The Fort William area in the West Highlands of Scotland, with the towering mountains of Ben Nevis and Glencoe close by and the deeply indented coastline formed by glaciers, is a paradise for the avid wildlife watcher.
 The hills abound with red deer, the majestic golden eagle soars above dramatic crags, seals bask on skerries and for the persistent observer otters, whilst never abundant, thrive in the sea lochs.

-My tours are offered on a private basis, which not only offers protection to your group in the current pandemic but allows me to focus on your interests and adjust the tour to provide the best opportunity to meet your objectives.
+My wildlife Scotland trips are offered on a private basis, which not only offers protection to your group in the current pandemic but allows me to focus on your interests and adjust the tour to provide the best opportunity to meet your objectives.
 You will travel in a comfortable Mercedes minibus, which can take up to 6 passengers currently.
 I’m a keen and competent photographer so can help you with camera functions if you are a novice and for the more experienced snapper I can help you get into position for the best shots.

 Wild West tours are specifically designed to take my guests to the places that social media hasn’t discovered yet, so you can expect to discover Scotland as it is portrayed in the glossy brochures, without hordes of others around you.
 For many of my guests the highlight of the trip is simply listening to the silence…